The School of Music is always listening for new ideas.

 Presently, we also offer the following programs to any undergraduates at Georgia Tech:

-Our Ph.D. program is a fully-funded, full-time program.
 Much like the master's degree program, applicants are expected to have a strong background in computing, music, engineering, or media arts and sciences.
-Regardless of what master degree you have, however, you will be expected to have expertise of the core master-level course material found in Music Technology.
+Our Ph.D. students are taught to have expertise of the core master-level course material found in Music Technology.
 This includes proficiency in:

 - Music theory, performance, composition, and/or analysis